The final novel in the trilogy by the bestselling author of THE MANY LIVES & SECRET SORROWS OF JOSEPHINE B. and TALES OF PASSION, TALES OF WOE

 'Sandra Gulland tackles the story at a terrific lick and has clearly done an impressive amount of research' Mail on Sunday

 A writer and editor, Sandra Gulland was brought up in California and moved to Canada in 1970.
-She worked on the Josephine novels for many years, travelling extensively to the places where Josephine lived, learning to speak and read French and corresponding with period scholars.
+She has been at work on the Josephine novels for many years, travelling extensively to the places where Josephine lived, learning to speak and read French and corresponding with period scholars.
 She lives in Ontario with her husband and two children.